aklgupta/twinejs/README.md

 ## TO-DO
 Priority Changes
-- Store GitHub Credentials in secure manner
+- [Feature] Store GitHub Credentials in secure manner
+- [Feature] Backup before exiting the story (both page unload & hash change)
+- [Bug] The JS minification breaks the *web* and *web-cdn* releases.
+Need to find some other minification tools/disable minification

 These will be very low-priority changes for me, and hence may never see light of the day.
 But if I ever get the chance/time to:
-- Support for keyboard shortcuts in the editor (Maybe even replace the current one with a rich-text editor, like ckeditor)
+- [Feature] Support for keyboard shortcuts in the editor (Maybe even replace the current one with a rich-text editor, like ckeditor)
-- Add more tag colors
+- [Feature] Add more tag colors
-- Option to set custom tag colors
+- [Feature] Option to set custom tag colors
-- Show Tag usage stats, with option to delete only unused tags
+- [Feature] Show Tag usage stats, with option to delete only unused tags
-- Style the Tag drop-down for the dark theme
+- [Feature] Style the Tag drop-down for the dark theme